aws-samples/aws-serverless-saas-layers/Lab2/README.md

 Save the saas-sam-stack.yaml file once this is complete.

-Step 5: Now navigate to the folder Lab2->client.
+<b>Step 5</b>: Now navigate to the folder Lab2->client.
 In this step modify the utils.py to add a create_jwt method.
 Look for below TODO and replace with the code below.

 ```python
 #TODO: Add a static method to create JWT token which has tenantId in it